-Portland, Oregon is one of the most competitive real estate markets in the country, as of summer 2017.
-And these conditions could persist into 2018 as well.
-So local home buyers need all the advice they can get.
-Here are five tips for buying a home in Portland, fully updated to reflect 2017 real estate conditions.
+Local home buyers need all the advice they can get in order to ensure a successful real estate transaction.
+Here are five tips for buying a home in Portland, fully updated to reflect 2020 real estate conditions.

 1. Realize that the Portland real estate market has changed – a lot.